-The test should be conducted in Endocrine Unit (Inpatient Day Stay) or Ward 6A as inpatient.
+The test should be conducted in Endocrine Unit (Inpatient Day Stay) or Ward 4B as inpatient.

 Patient must have had an ECG within previous 6 months to exclude any obvious evidence of ischaemic heart disease.
-If not arrange for ECG referral from referring doctor and have patient attend ECG.
+If not arrange for ECG referral from referring doctor and have patient attend with ECG.

 Consider ceasing Oral Contraceptive Pill and Hormone Replacement Therapy 6 weeks prior to test